Convex Programming Based Spectral Clustering: Experiments

-Table \ref{Tab: results of 2nd exp} shows the experimental results for $p = 300$.
-The top table summarizes the AC and NMI of the algorithms for each dataset; the bottom table is the MCC and elapsed time in seconds.
-The columns labeled ``ELLI'' list the AC, NMI, MCC and elapsed time of ELLI, and those labeled ``KSC'' and ``GNMF'' list the averages of KSC and GNMF.
-The table shows us the followings. \begin{itemize} \item ELLI and KSC outperform GNMF in terms of AC and NMI, except in the case of KSC on Fashion-MNIST.
+Tables \ref{Tab: AC, NMI and MCC in 2nd exp} and \ref{Tab: elapsed time in 2nd exp} show the experimental results for $p = 300$: AC, NMI and MCC from top to bottom in Table \ref{Tab: AC, NMI and MCC in 2nd exp} and elapsed time in Table \ref{Tab: elapsed time in 2nd exp}.
+In KSC and GNMF, we repeated the $k$-means++ algorithm $100$ times for each input.
+Table \ref{Tab: AC, NMI and MCC in 2nd exp} lists the average, worst, and best values of ACs, NMIs, and MCCs in the columns labeled ``Average'', ``Worst'', and ``Best''.
+Table \ref{Tab: elapsed time in 2nd exp} lists the averages of the elapsed time in the columns labeled ``KSC' and ``GNMF''.
+By comparing the measurements of ELLI with the averages of the measurements of KSC and GNMF, we can make the following observations. \begin{itemize} \item ELLI and KSC outperform GNMF in terms of AC and NMI, except in the case of KSC on Fashion-MNIST.
 The AC and NMI of ELLI are higher than the average AC and NMI of KSC.
 However, the differences are small, except for those on NDL. \item ELLI and KSC outperform GNMF in terms of MCC.
-The MCC of ELLI is lower than the average MCC of KSC on all datasets except ETL. \item ELLI and KSC are faster than GNMF.
-The elapsed time of ELLI is up to 1.17 times longer than the average elapsed time of KSC. \end{itemize} Hence, the experimental results imply that the AC and NMI of ELLI can reach at least the average AC and NMI of KSC.
-This could be an advantage of ELLI over KSC.
+The MCC of ELLI is lower than the average MCC of KSC, except for that on ETL. \item ELLI and KSC are faster than GNMF.
+The elapsed time of ELLI is slightly longer than the average elapsed time of KSC. \end{itemize} Hence, the experimental results imply that the AC and NMI of ELLI can reach at least the average AC and NMI of KSC.
+This is apparently an advantage of ELLI over KSC.
 After performing the $k$-means method multiple times in KSC, it is necessary to appropriately select one of the outputs, which may not be an easy task.
-The experimental results on synthetic and real data also imply that ELLI will often outperforms KSC in terms of MCC.
+In fact, Table \ref{Tab: AC, NMI and MCC in 2nd exp} shows that there is a gap between the worst and best values of ACs and NMIs of KSC.
+The experimental results on synthetic and real data also imply that ELLI will often outperform KSC in terms of MCC.

 The experimental results for the cases other than $p=300$ show a similar tendency.
-Figure \ref{Fig: results of 2nd exp} plots the AC, NMI, and MCC of the algorithms run on EMNIST-Balanced, Fashion-MNIST, and NDL for neighbor sizes $p$ from $100$ to $500$ in increments of $100$.
-We can see that, even if $p$ changes by $100, \ldots, 500$, ELLI outperforms KSC in terms of AC and NMI on NDL and is about equal to KSC in terms of AC and NMI on EMNIST-Balanced and Fashion-MNIST.
-Note that the average AC and NMI of GNMF are slightly higher than the AC and NMI of ELLI on Fashion-MNIST for $p = 100$.
-Moreover, the MCC of ELLI is lower than the average MCC of KSC on the three datasets.
+Figure \ref{Fig: results of 2nd exp} plots the ACs, NMIs, and MCCs of the algorithms run on each dataset for neighbor sizes $p \in \{10, 100, 200, 300, 400, 500\}$.
+We see that, even if $p$ changes in the range, ELLI outperforms KSC in terms of AC and NMI on NDL and is about equal to KSC in terms of AC and NMI on the other dataset.
+Moreover, the MCC of ELLI is lower than the average MCC of KSC, except for that on ETL.